-- 3.2.1 E&D is responsible for maintaining the fire protection installations in optimum working condition except for those equipment/systems installed and maintained by the tenants/lessees as per recognised local or international fire safety standards or manufacturer's recommendations. - 3.2.2 AO/FM is responsible for the maintenance of fire extinguishers and fire hosereels up to the stop cocks. - 3.2.3 Both E&D and AO/FM are responsible to notify AES of any defects (and their status of rectification) that affect the operations of the fire protection installations, so that alternative arrangements as deemed necessary by the AES can be made. - 3.2.4 Copies of all initial system commissioning, subsequent modification and commissioning and subsequent annual test reports on the fire protection systems carried out to comply with statutory requirements shall be compiled for audit purposes.
+- 3.2.1 E&D is responsible for maintaining the fire protection installations in optimum working condition except for those equipment/systems installed and maintained by the tenants/lessees as per recognised local or international fire safety standards or manufacturer's recommendations. - 3.2.2 AO/FM is responsible for the maintenance of fire extinguishers and fire hose reels (up to the stop cocks). - 3.2.3 Both E&D and AO/FM are responsible to notify AES of any defects (and their status of rectification) that affect the operations of the fire protection installations, so that alternative arrangements as deemed necessary by the AES can be made. - 3.2.4 Copies of all initial system commissioning, subsequent modification and commissioning and subsequent annual test reports on the fire protection systems carried out to comply with statutory requirements and shall be compiled and submitted to CAG upon request.